 At the hotel

-Gym, wood-fired sauna, rooftop hot tubs, cinema, contemporary art gallery, library specializing in Newfoundland history, DVDs to borrow, laundry, on-site parking and free WiFi throughout.
+Gym, wood-fired sauna, rooftop hot tubs, cinema, contemporary art gallery, library specialising in Newfoundland history, laundry, on-site parking and free WiFi throughout.
 In rooms: locally-sourced bath products.

 Our favourite rooms

 The third-floor Newfoundland Rooms make for a romantic nest.
 Cuddle in the glow of the wood-stove fireplace or soak in a massive tub, all set against the dynamic background of the ocean crashing into the rocky coastline just beyond your wall of floor-to-ceiling windows.
 As with all of the rooms, each detail – the bright bed quilts, sleek Scandinavian-influenced furniture, throw rugs and wallpaper – is the work of local artists.